-Here’s How I Check In On Myself When I’m In A Slump
+Here’s How I Check In On My Mental Health When I’m In A Slump

 I am in a slump.